Getting started - Writing to your MP

 People often ask if it’s better to write a handwritten letter or an email.
 The fact is that it doesn’t matter too much either way.
 It’s far more important to make what you write personal.
 It doesn’t have to be much and it doesn’t have to be perfect.
 Just ask yourself why you personally support the Climate and Ecological Emergency (CEE) Bill, and why you want your MP to do the same.
 You could also mention some impacts of the climate and ecological emergency in your area, such as flooding; wildfires; air pollution; farming and food production; burning of vegetation in peat bogs etc. As you progress along the campaign, you’ll probably want to go into more depth.
 But to begin with, just state a couple of reasons why you support the Bill.
 If you like, you can get some inspiration from the summary of the Bill on this page.

-In your email, it’s helpful to include a link to the Bill on the parliamentary website, so that your MP can refer to it.
+In your email, it’s helpful to include a link to the Bill, so that your MP can refer to it.

 If you are writing an email, don’t forget to state your postal address, so that your MP knows that you are their constituent.
 That way, they are much more likely to take on board what you say.